ossf/alpha-omega/alpha/reporting.md

 ### Timeline

-We'd like to see updates monthly, preferably around the first of the month, but we're flexible here.
+Please provide updates monthly, around the first of each month.

 ### Process